-- We expect to realize the benefit from the Health Net acquisition completed on March 24, 2016. - We expect to realize the full year benefit in 2016 of business commenced during 2015 in Arizona, Florida, Indiana, Louisiana, Michigan, Mississippi, Oregon, South Carolina, Texas and Vermont as discussed above. - In April 2016, our Florida subsidiary, Centurion of Florida, LLC, began providing correctional healthcare services for the Florida Department of Corrections in Regions 1, 2 and 3. - In April 2016, our subsidiary, Centurion of Mississippi, LLC, was selected to provide correctional healthcare services for the MDOC.
-Centurion began providing healthcare services to the MDOC in July 2015 under a one-year emergency contract.
-The new three year contract will begin in July 2016. - In April 2016, our subsidiary, Coordinated Care of Washington, began operating as the sole contractor with the Washington State Health Care Authority to provide foster care services through the Apple Health Foster Care contract. - In April 2016, our Nebraska subsidiary, Nebraska Total Care, executed a contract with the Nebraska Department of Health and Human Services' Division of Medicaid and Long-Term Care as one of three managed care organizations to administer its new Heritage Health Program for Medicaid, ABD and CHIP enrollees.
-The contract is expected to commence in the first quarter of 2017, pending regulatory approval. - In January 2016, the governor of Louisiana signed an executive order to expand Medicaid coverage under the Affordable Care Act by July 1, 2016 - In October 2015, our subsidiary, Superior HealthPlan, Inc., was awarded a contract by the Texas HHSC to serve seven delivery areas for STAR Kids Medicaid recipients, more than any other successful bidder.
-The new contract is expected to commence in the latter part of 2016. - In September 2015, our subsidiary, Peach State Health Plan, was one of the Care Management Organizations selected to serve Medicaid recipients enrolled in the Georgia Families, PeachCare for Kids and Planning for Healthy Babies programs.
-The contract renewal is expected to commence in July 2016, pending regulatory approvals.
-However, the expiration date of the current contract may be extended for up to two sixmonth periods.
+- In April 2016, our Nebraska subsidiary, Nebraska Total Care, executed a contract with the Nebraska Department of Health and Human Services' Division of Medicaid and Long-Term Care as one of three managed care organizations to administer its new Heritage Health Program for Medicaid, ABD, CHIP, Foster Care and LTC enrollees.
+The contract is expected to commence in the first quarter of 2017. - In October 2015, our subsidiary, Superior HealthPlan, Inc., was awarded a contract by the Texas HHSC to serve seven delivery areas for STAR Kids Medicaid recipients, more than any other successful bidder.
+The new contract is expected to commence on November 1, 2016. - In September 2015, our subsidiary, Peach State Health Plan, was one of the Care Management Organizations selected to serve Medicaid recipients enrolled in the Georgia Families, PeachCare for Kids and Planning for Healthy Babies programs.
+The expiration of the current contract was extended for one year and expires June 30, 2017.